findingcorey1/Obsidian/ASIA 1125/Midterm/Midterm 1.md

 		2. Jin and the Warring States period (481-221 BCE)
 	2. The Commentary of Mr. Zuo (4th century BCE) explains events during the Spring and Autumn period: over 500 battles among polities and over 100 civil wars within polities in a span of 259 years – between 722 and 463 BCE
 	3. ==aristocratic period, and the zhou king continued to reighn in louyang during these centuries, but regional lords had much of the poiwer and competed agaisnt each other making and breaking alliances exchanging hostages, and sporadically taking up arms
+	4. ==During the Spring and Autumn period a code of chivalrous or sportsmanlike conduct still regulated warfare between the states.
+For instance, one state would not attack another while it was in mourning for its ruler, and during battle one side would not attack before the other side had time to line up.
+Perhaps out of fear of the wrath of the ancestors   of defeated rulers , efforts were made not to wipe out ruling houses, but to         leave at least one successor to continue the sacrifices.
+	5. ==In the Spring and Autumn period the head of one state was sometimes able to get the others to recognize him as hegemon or overlord, chief of an alliance of states.
+The most notable of these was Duke Huan of Qi (r.
+685-643 BC).
 19. Duke Wen of Jin – Double Ears  (Early Civilizations and States Xia, Shang and Zhou)
 	1. (636-628 BCE)
 	2. was very successful, zhou king awardid him the title duke wen after death